FrontenderMagazine/write-css-javascript/eng.md

 to put some properties in quotes and of course the values.
 This needs a little bit more time during the writing, but as you will see below it's worth it.

-## In the Beginning was ... a JavaScript File {#in-the-beginning-was-a-
+## In the Beginning was ... a JavaScript File {#in-the-beginning-was-a-javascript-file}
-javascript-file
-}

 Here is how a simple LESS file looks like: